Plywood for Hurricane Protection

 Storing Your Shutters

 You also want to keep them off the floor if you store them in your garage.
-There are many times when the garage floor might get wet, like when cleaning the garage.
-Setting the shutters on some scrap pieces of 2x4s will keep them off the floor so they don’t absorb water through the vulnerable edge.
+There are many times when the garage floor gets wet, such as when cleaning the garage.
+Setting the shutters on scrap 2x4s will keep them off the floor so they don’t absorb water through the vulnerable edge.

 One Last Word of Advice